Doxense/foundationdb-dotnet-client/README.md

 If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012 or 2013 RC, and not an earlier version.

 If you see the error `Unable to locate '...\foundationdb-dotnet-client\.nuget\nuget.exe'` then you need to run the `Enable Nuget Package Restore` entry in the `Project` menu (or right click on the solution) that will reinstall nuget.exe in the .nuget folder.
-Also, Nuget should should redownload the missing packages during the first build.
+Also, Nuget should redownload the missing packages during the first build.

 How to test
 -----------

-The test project is using NUnit 2.6.2, and requires support for async test methods.
+The test project is using NUnit 2.6.3, and requires support for async test methods.

-If you are using a custom runner or VS plugin (like TestDriven.net), make sure that is has the correct nunit version, and that it is configured to run the test using 64-bit process.
+If you are using a custom runner or VS plugin (like TestDriven.net), make sure that it has the correct nunit version, and that it is configured to run the test using 64-bit process.
 The code will NOT work on 32 bit.

 WARNING: All the tests should work under the ('T',) subspace, but any bug or mistake could end up wiping or corrupting the global keyspace and you may lose all your data.
 You can specify an alternative cluster file to use in `TestHelper.cs` file.